efabless/openlane2/docs/source/usage/hardening_macros.md

 These configurations should get you through the flow with the all other configurations using OpenLane default values, read about those [here][0].
 However, in the coming sections we will take a closer look on how to determine the best values for most of the other configurations.

 ## Synthesis

-The first decision in synthesis is determining the optimal synthesis strategy `SYNTH_STRATEGY` for your design.
-For that purpose there is a flag in the `flow.tcl` script, `-synth_explore` that runs a synthesis strategy exploration and reports the results in a table under `<run_path>/reports/`.

 Then you need to consider the best values for the `SYNTH_MAX_FANOUT`.

 If your macro is huge (200k+ cells), then you might want to try setting `SYNTH_NO_FLAT` to `1` (Tcl)/`true` (JSON), which will postpone the flattening of the design during synthesis until the very end.